WorkForce Grant Funding

 Megan Kost

-Worker Retraining (WRT) can provide educational job training for people who wish to gain skills in a high wage, high demand field.
-Worker Retraining assists students who receive unemployment benefits, displaced homemakers, and self-employed now unemployed.
+Worker Retraining can provide funding to pursue a degree or certificate in a high wage, high demand field.
+Worker Retraining assists students with any of the following circumstances:

 For specific questions, please contact: